codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 1. Accept the permissions, and in the next screen, define the repositories that you need Codefresh to access.
   From the URL of the browser, note the ending number which is your installation ID.
   For example if the URL is `https://github.com/settings/installations/10042353` then your installation number is `10042353`.
-1. In the Codefresh UI, go to  [Pipeline Integrations > Git](https://g.codefresh.io/account-admin/account-conf/integration/git){:target="\_blank"}.
+1. In the Codefresh UI, follow the steps to [add a new Git provider](#adding-more-git-providers-to-your-codefresh-account).
 1. From the **Add Git Provider** dropdown, select **Github App**.
-  For the required fields use:
+1. Define the settings:
   * **Installation ID** which you noted down in _step 5_.
   * **App ID**, which you noted down in _step 4_.
   * **Private key**, which is the content of the file your created in step 4, converted to base64.